wbabik/Practical_computing/Class_7/Class_7.md

 > to a given power
 > `sin()`, `cos()`, `tan()` trigonometric functions
 > `abs()` absolute value
-> The argument of the function is provided in parentheses, e.g.,
+> The argument of a function is provided in parentheses, e.g., exponent
-> exponent of e for \`exp() or the angle in radians for trigonometric
+> of e for \`exp() or the angle in radians for trigonometric functions.
-> functions.

 #### Exercise 5